kat-e8/test_environment/README.md

 Ignition only recognizes libraries inside of the pylib directory so when container is created a mapping is performed from the host to the container.

+Not all gateways require all modules to be installed all the time.
+You want the freedom to pick and decide which modules to install on which gateway.
+Docker allows you to that!
+Gateway backups DO NOT contain modules!
+environment:
+    GATEWAY_MODULES_ENABLED=mod1,mod2,...,modN